EFTEC/StateMachineOne/README.md

 ### What is a job?

 Let's say we have a blueprint to build the house.
 The **job** is the action to build the house and the blueprint is the **transitions**.
-So, the job is an operative part of our workflow.
+So, the job is an operative part of our work-flow.

 A **job** keeps values, including the current **state** and it has a lifecycle, while the workflow (the transitions) doesn't keep any single value.
 It is possible to create a short life job that works in a single web thread.
 However, if we need to keep the values, then we could use a database or a file system (flat file).